top of page

 • Stein am Rhein: Hotel Chlosterhof for historical charm.

-If you’re staying overnight, I definitely recommend staying on the German side, either in Lindau or Friedrichshafen.
+That said, there are fantastic attractions nearby like the Rhine Falls and the medieval town of Stein am Rhein.
+If you’re staying overnight, I recommend staying on the German side, either in Lindau or Friedrichshafen.

 6. Walensee – The Swiss Fjord